-This was their fundamental principle.
-They taught that every church or congregation of Christians is an independent community,-that it is competent to its own government, has the sole power of managing its own concerns, electing its own ministers, and deciding its own controversies, and that it is not subject to any other churches, or to bishops, or synods, or assemblies, or to any foreign ecclesiastical tribunal whatever.
-This great principle seemed to our fathers not only true, but infinitely important....."
+its own government, has the sole power of managing its own concerns, electing its own ministers, and deciding its own controversies, and that it is not subject to any other churches, or to bishops, or synods, or assemblies, or to any foreign ecclesiastical tribunal whatever.
+This great principle seemed to our fathers not only true, but infinitely important. ...

-"Congregationalism is the only effectual protection of the Church from usurpation, the only effectual security of Christian freedom, of the right of private judgment.
-As such let us hold it dear.
+Congregationalism is the only effectual protection of the church from usurpation, the only effectual security of Christian freedom, of the right of private judgment.
+As such, let us hold it dear.
 Let us esteem it an invaluable legacy.
 Let us resist every effort to wrest it from us.
 Attempts have been made, and may be repeated to subject our churches to tribunals subversive of their independence.
 Let the voice of our fathers be heard, warning us to stand fast in the liberty with which Christ has made us free.
-The independence of our churches was the fundamental principle which they aimed to establish here, and here may it never die."
+The independence of our churches was the fundamental principle which they aimed to establish here, and here may it never die.8

-By the time this critical struggle was over, several complications which had compromised the congregational polity through the years were cleared.
-The separation of the churches from their entanglement with the towns and the state had been effected.
+By the time this critical struggle was over, several complications, which had compromised the Congregational Polity through the years, were cleared.
+The separation of the churches from their entablement with the towns and the state had been effected.
 The churches were free to go their own way as purely voluntary entities, to perish or survive without support by taxation.
-Also it is fair to say that the fate of pure congregationalism, as originally conceived, and as difined by Channing, was passing into the hands of the liberal or Unitarian wing of the Congregational order.
+Also it is fair to say that the fate of pure congregationalism, as originally conceived, and as defined by Channing, was passing into the hands of the liberal or Unitarian wing of the Congregational order.

 Two important and difficult problems were left for the nineteenth century to solve.
-The first concerns the fellowship of those churches that had so persistently cherished their independence and freedom.
+The first concerns the fellowship of those churches that has so persistently cherished their independence and freedom.
 One can understand, in view of nearly two hundred years of struggle against Presbyterian tendencies, why the liberal churches looked with suspicion upon associations, and the possibility of organizations and councils whose decisions would be mandatory.
 As we trace the process of the past hundred years, and examine the results of our fellowship from the point of view of the Congregational Polity, it seems fair to say that we are learning to work together in associations of various sorts without violating the fundamental freedom and integrity of the individual churches.
 It is still in process, and it is well to remind ourselves from time to time of this basic principle of our tradition.
-Our bond of unity amid diversity of opinions is, after all, this congregational polity as a valid method and guide in our journey towards a new and better day.
-Immediate considerations and objectives may appeal to us with almost overwhelming pressure, but never should they become so compelling as to over-ride this ancient liberty.
+Our bond of unity amid diversity of opinions is, after all, this Congregational Polity as a valid method and guide in our journey towards a new and better day.
+Immediate considerations and objectives may appeal to us with almost overwhelming pressure, but never should they become so compelling as to override this ancient liberty.